WHAT’S GOING ON UPSTAIRS, 2018

 The main feature of this work is a quilt which has been made using a pattern designed by a talented and creative young woman who passed away after suffering from a complex eating disorder.
 The underside of the quilt is constructed using three hospital gowns.

 A dollshouse sits inside the gallery.
-Its bedroom furnished with a miniature version of a hospital bed, a tiny drip stand, weighing scales, stethoscope and blood pressure cuff.
+Its bedroom furnished with a miniature version of a hospital bed, a tiny drip stand, weighing scales, a stethoscope and a blood pressure cuff.
 These objects and others found inside the dollshouse have been reproduced in life-size, incorporating textiles stitched with motifs and researched text.

 Visitors to the gallery were invited to write their personal stories in a diary, sitting on a chair obtained from an eating disorder clinic.